 Annotations allow you to leave notes on your charts that can help you understand the driving factors behind the changes that happen over time.

-For example, at PostHog, we use annotations to mark things like version releases and new blog posts, so we can easily explore the impact of these events on our metrics.
+You can use annotations to mark things like version releases and new blog posts, which helps you add helpful context on events that impacted your metrics.

-When editing a chart in Trends or Sessions (or a chart from Trends/Sessions on a Dashboard), hover your cursor over the dates at the bottom of the chart to reveal a button with a
+When editing a chart in Trends, Sessions or in a Dashboard, hover your cursor over the dates at the bottom of the chart to reveal a button with a

 With your annotation created, it will now be available at the bottom of your chart, and you can also view all of your existing annotations in